orestisf/twitter-trends-monitor/README.md

 - RUNTIME_MINS: Set to an integer to indicate how many minutes the application will run.
 After the specified time is elapsed, the application will stop.
 - QUERY_INTERVAL_SEC: Set to an integer to indicate the frequency
 - LOCATIONS: Insert a comma separated list of the locations for which to fetch trending topics.
 Example value: "Athens, Paris".

+A collection of sample trends for locations collected and processed by the application is contained in `data-output-sample.json`.